 knowledge-base-related

-They relate to elements that can affect the availability of data for AI models.
+These concern elements that can affect data availability for AI models.

 Examples: